Urban-Analytics-Technology-Platform/demoland-web/README.md

 ```

 Note that the backend must be exposed on port 5174; this is where the frontend expects to find it.

+## Related repositories

+This web app is powered by two other repositories:

+- [LandUseDemonstrator](https://github.com/ciupava/LandUseDemonstrator) contains the modelling work which is responsible for the predicted indicator values.
+- [demoland_engine](https://github.com/martinfleis/demoland_engine) is a self-contained package which hosts the final trained models, as well as a REST API which is used as the backend here.